containrrr/watchtower Archived — What This Means

 docker pull nicholas-fedor/watchtower

-containrrr vs nickfedor — Comparison
+containrrr vs nickfedor — 2026 Comparison

 Aspectcontainrrr/watchtowernickfedor/watchtower

-Docker Hub pulls100M+ (most used)Smaller, growing
+Docker Hub pulls100M+ (historical)Growing

-API compatibility✓ Yes✓ Yes
+API compatibility✓ Yes✓ Yes (drop-in replacement)

-Which Image Should You Use?
+Which Image Should You Use in 2026?

 Image Size and Architecture